SanorSmith/Tibbna_pharmacy_Finance/docs/README.md

 #### For Developers
 - **Prescriptions**: Start with `PRESCRIPTION_FORM.md` for technical details
 - **Test Orders**: Start with `TEST_ORDERS.md` for complete feature documentation
+- **Imaging**: Start with `IMAGING.md` for imaging requests and results
 - **Implementation**: Review `PRESCRIPTION_IMPLEMENTATION_SUMMARY.md` for patterns

 #### For Project Managers
 - Read `PRESCRIPTION_IMPLEMENTATION_SUMMARY.md` for overview
 - Check `TEST_ORDERS.md` for test orders feature scope
+- Check `IMAGING.md` for imaging feature scope
 - Review `CHANGELOG.md` for version history

 #### For Users
 - Refer to UI sections in `PRESCRIPTION_FORM.md` for prescriptions
 - Refer to UI sections in `TEST_ORDERS.md` for test orders
+- Refer to UI sections in `IMAGING.md` for imaging requests and results
 - Check workflow sections for clinical processes

 ### Feature Status